 \section{Introduction}

-Cancer data has multiple modalities, each offering distinct but complementary views of the disease \cite{jiang2022big}.
-Radiological images reveal structural and functional anomalies, histopathology slides provide cellular and tissue-level detail, clinical and Electronic Health Records (EHR) data encapsulate patient history and treatment outcomes, and molecular data such as genomics, transcriptomics, proteomics, and metabolomics uncover the underlying biological mechanisms driving cancer progression and response to therapy \cite{bera2022predicting,krithiga2021breast,morin2021artificial,chatsirisupachai2021integrative}.
-Studying cancer through a multimodal perspective is critical for comprehensive understanding and effective treatment strategies \cite{hanahan2011hallmarks}.
-Additionally, multimodal approaches facilitate personalized medicine, enhance our ability to predict disease-related outcomes, and advance our understanding and treatment of cancer \cite{acosta2022multimodal}.
+Across the cancer care continuum, from screening, diagnosis, treatment, to survivorship, vast amounts of standard-of-care data are collected from patients.
+In cancer research, the volume and diversity of data further expand, providing distinct and complementary views of the disease \cite{jiang2022big}.
+For instance, radiological images capture structural and functional information at the organ and sub-organ levels, histopathology slides offer morphological, cellular, and tissue-level insights, clinical and Electronic Health Records (EHR) encapsulate patient history, treatment plans, and outcomes, while molecular data—such as genomics, transcriptomics, proteomics, and metabolomics—reveal the underlying biological mechanisms driving cancer progression and treatment response \cite{bera2022predicting,krithiga2021breast,morin2021artificial,chatsirisupachai2021integrative}.
+Studying cancer from a multimodal perspective is essential for comprehensive understanding and for developing effective, personalized treatment strategies \cite{hanahan2011hallmarks, acosta2022multimodal}.

-\textbf{Multimodal and Multiomics Data}.
-The growth of molecular data has greatly advanced cancer research \cite{chatsirisupachai2021integrative}.
-The emergence of high-throughput sequencing technologies supported by the development of sophisticated bioinformatics tools and computational algorithms has ushered in an era of ``omics" \cite{NGS}.
-Multi-omics is a subset of multimodal data that specifically refers to the integrated analysis of various molecular data modalities including genomics, transcriptomics, proteomics, and metabolomics \cite{waqas2023multimodal}.
-Multi-omics provides a comprehensive view of the biological processes and molecular mechanisms underlying cancer \cite{zhao2024tutorial}.
-By combining these different layers of molecular data, multi-omics transcends the limitations of single-omic studies, which might only provide a partial view of the disease, by illustrating how various molecular components (DNA mutations, protein expression, and RNA expression, etc) interact within the complex biological network of cancer \cite{hasin2017multi}.
+\textbf{Multimodal and multi-omics data}.
+The advancement of technologies to record, process, and store molecular data has significantly propelled cancer research \cite{chatsirisupachai2021integrative}.
+High-throughput sequencing technologies, along with sophisticated bioinformatics tools and computational algorithms, have ushered in an era of ``omics" \cite{NGS}.
+Multi-omics, a subset of multimodal data, specifically refers to the integrated analysis of various molecular modalities, including genomics, transcriptomics, proteomics, and metabolomics \cite{waqas2023multimodal}.
+Multi-omics provides a comprehensive understanding of the biological processes and molecular mechanisms underlying cancer \cite{zhao2024tutorial}.
+By combining different layers of molecular data, multi-omics transcends the limitations of single-omic studies, which often provide only a partial view of the disease.
+It illustrates how various molecular components, such as DNA mutations, protein expression, and RNA expression, interact within the complex biological network of cancer \cite{hasin2017multi}.